orcular-org/Basislernmodule-Fab-Labs/Basislernmodule/1_1_3D_design/EN_3D_design.md

 #### Blender

 Blender is a 3D graphics suite released as "Free and open-source software".
 The software suite includes functions for modeling, texturing and animation.
-Blender is a program that is very popular in the professional as well as in the hobby area, is considered to be particularly sophisticated open source software and the basics are relatively easy to learn.
+Blender is a program that is very popular in the professional as well as in the hobby area, is considered to be particularly sophisticated open-source software and the basics are relatively easy to learn.

 **Download:** https://www.blender.org/